ComNets-Bremen/GDI-Tutorials/src/09-recursion.md

      0x00ff
     -0x0000 "Stuff"

-Local variables like `arr` are stored in the stack
+Local variables like `arr` are stored on the stack

 The stack is located at the end of RAM